mmb-carb/GATE_Documentation/docs/USER_GUIDE.md

 # GATE Model Usage Guide

-> UNDER CONSTRUCTION.
-This article is a work in progress.

 What follows is a description of all the configurable variables in the GATE model.
 Though the GATE model is a single, monolythic Python script, it has quite a few configurable variables.
 Each variable can be set in two ways:

 1. In the script itself, in the "USER CONFIGURABLES" section.